Up-to-date Data Is Vital to Patient Safety

 In order to ensure high-quality of treatment and patient safety, the nursing staff must have the required information present exactly when it is needed.
 This means immediate access to vital information related to the patient’s care.
 The information must also be adequately comprehensive, unambiguous and ready to use.

-Patient information is genuinely real-time if it can be entered and viewed immediately during an event related to the patient’s treatment at the point of care, and the information is made available to all parties involved in the treatment process simultaneously.
+Patient information is genuinely up to date if it can be entered and viewed immediately during an event related to the patient’s treatment at the point of care, and the information is made available to all parties involved in the treatment process simultaneously.

 Delayed Information Flow Can Cause Errors